PETZL ULTRA RUSH HEADLAMP | 760 Lumens | E52 H

 MATERIALS | CONSTRUCTION QUALITY

 All the higher-end Petzl headlamps are built to last.
 They’re solid and appear to use quality materials.
-Their molds are smooth, no rough edges.
+Their molds are smooth, with no rough edges.
 Their lights last.
 I have seen no forums dedicated to destroying their reputation online because – they just work.
 This Petzl Ultra Rush headlamp is definitely built to last, there will be no doubt in your mind that it is a quality light when you finally get it in your hands.
 I’m still astounded.
 Of course, I’ve never held a headlamp that cost so much either.

 The selection knob is large and bumpy, ensuring an easy grip – with, or without gloves.
 To select a brightness level – you twist the selector forward to one of the four settings.
 The head-strap has been made wide all around, and on the top, and is a nice quality upgrade from the Nao line of headlamps.